-On demand mental health service provider Ginger raises $50 million – TechCrunch
+On-demand mental health service provider Ginger raises $50 million – TechCrunch

 Ginger began offering its on-demand care services in 2016 and counts tens of thousands of active users on the platform.
 The company charges companies a fee for access to its services on a per-employee, per-month basis and provides access to mental health services to hundreds of thousands of employees through corporate benefit plans, Glass said.

-Over 200 companies, including Delta Air Lines, Sanofi, Chegg, Domino’s, SurveyMonkey, and Sephora, pay Ginger to cost-efficiently provide employees with high-quality mental healthcare.
-Ginger members can access virtual therapy and psychiatry sessions as an in-network benefit through the company’s relationships with leading regional and national health plans, including Optum Behavioral Health, Anthem California, and Aetna Resources for Living, according to a statement.
+More than 200 companies, including Delta Air Lines, Sanofi, Chegg, Domino’s, SurveyMonkey and Sephora, pay Ginger to cost-efficiently provide employees with high-quality mental healthcare.
+Ginger members can access virtual therapy and psychiatry sessions as an in-network benefit through the company’s relationships with leading regional and national health plans, including Optum Behavioral Health, Anthem California and Aetna Resources for Living, according to a statement.

 “Our entire mission here is to break the supply/demand imbalance and provide far more care,” said Glass in an interview.
-“Ultimately we want Ginger to be available to anybody who has a need.
-Being accessible to anybody, anywhere is an important part of the strategy. that means direct-to-consumer will be a direction we head in.”
+“Ultimately we want Ginger to be available to help anybody who has a need.
+Being accessible to anybody, anywhere, is an important part of the strategy.
+That means direct-to-consumer will be a direction we head in.”

 For now, the company will use the money to build out its partner ecosystem with companies like Cigna, an investor in the company’s latest $50 million round.
-Ginger will also look to getting government payers to reach more people. eventually direct-to-consumer could become a larger piece of the business as the company drives down costs of care.
+Ginger will also look to getting government payers to reach more people.
+Eventually direct-to-consumer could become a larger piece of the business as the company drives down costs of care.

 It’s also investing in automation and natural language processing to automate care pathways and personalizing patient care using machine learning.

-The company’s $50 million Series D round was co-led by Advance Venture Partners and Bessemer Venture Partners, with additional participation from Cigna Ventures and existing investors such as Jeff Weiner, Executive Chairman of LinkedIn, and Kaiser Permanente Ventures.
+The company’s $50 million Series D round was co-led by Advance Venture Partners and Bessemer Venture Partners, with additional participation from Cigna Ventures and existing investors such as Jeff Weiner, executive chairman of LinkedIn, and Kaiser Permanente Ventures.
 To date, Ginger has raised roughly $120 million.

-Even as Ginger is working through the existing network of employer benefit plans and stand-alone insurance providers to offer its mental health services, other startups are raising money to offer employer-provided mental health and wellness plans.
-SonderMind is working to make it easier for independent mental health professionals to bill insurers, AbleTo helps employers screen for undiagnosed mental health conditions, and SilverLight Health partners with organizations to digitally monitor and manage mental health care.
+Even as Ginger is working through the existing network of employer benefit plans and standalone insurance providers to offer its mental health services, other startups are raising money to offer employer-provided mental health and wellness plans.
+SonderMind is working to make it easier for independent mental health professionals to bill insurers, AbleTo helps employers screen for undiagnosed mental health conditions and SilverLight Health partners with organizations to digitally monitor and manage mental health care.

-Meanwhile other startups are going direct-to-consumer with a flood of offerings around mental health.
-Well-financed, billion dollar-valued companies like Ro and Hims are offering mental health and wellness packages to customers, while Headspace has both a consumer facing and employer benefit offering.
+Meanwhile, other startups are going direct-to-consumer with a flood of offerings around mental health.
+Well-financed, billion-dollar-valued companies like Ro and Hims are offering mental health and wellness packages to customers, while Headspace has both a consumer-facing and employer benefit offering.
 And upstart companies like Real are focusing on providing care specifically for women.

 With its funding round, Ginger is adding David ibnAle, a founding partner at Advance Venture Partners (AVP), which is the investment firm behind S.I.
 Newhouse’s family-owned media and technology holding company, Advance; and the digital health investment guru Steve Kraus from Bessemer Venture Partners.

-“AVP invests in companies that are using technology to tackle large-scale, global challenges and transform traditional businesses and business models,” said David ibnAle, Founding Partner of Advance Venture Partners.
+“AVP invests in companies that are using technology to tackle large-scale, global challenges and transform traditional businesses and business models,” said David ibnAle, founding partner of Advance Venture Partners.
 “Ginger is doing just that.
-We are excited to partner with an exceptional team to help make high-quality, on-demand mental healthcare a reality for millions of more people around the world.”
+We are excited to partner with an exceptional team to help make high-quality, on-demand mental health care a reality for millions of more people around the world.”